 - You rent a lot.
 You find yourself frequently renting or using car-sharing services such as Car2Go and ZipCar.

 - You’re filing an SR-22 form.
 An SR-22 form says that you carry the minimum amount of liability coverage required by your state.
 People who have a DUI or DWI are typically supposed to file these forms.
-Non-owner is good for this because it’s a basic type of liability insurance.
+This coverage is good for this because it’s a basic type of liability.

 While non-owner is a good fit for certain situations, there are many instances where you don’t need it.
-You shouldn’t buy non-owner car insurance if:
+You shouldn’t buy it if:

-- You own a car that you drive frequently
+- You own a vehicle that you drive frequently

 - You seldom rent or borrow a car from anybody

-- You live in a household with a shared car that you use often*
+- You live in a household with a shared vehicle that you use often*

 - You’re borrowing someone else’s car, but it’s for a longer stretch (ex. over a month)